Information for employers and students on what the new apprenticeship changes mean for you…

 Following its decision to postpone implementation of the new measurement requirements for the Highways Network Asset until the 2017/18 year, CIPFA/LASAAC has issued the Update to the 2016/17 Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

 For more on the decision to postpone the measurement requirements please see the announcement issued by CIPFA/LASAAC on 14 November 2016; Update from the CIPFA/LASAAC Local Authority Code Board on the Measurement of the Highways Network Asset (PDF, 167 KB).
+Please note, this was followed by a further Statement on Implementation by CIPFA/LASAAC on 10 March 2017 (PDF, 212 KB)

 The Update to the 2016/17 Code reverses the previous implementation provisions for the new measurement requirements in the 2016/17 Code.
 References to the Highways Network Asset will no longer apply for the 2016/17 year.
 This will mean that the infrastructure class of assets for 2016/17 will continue to be accounted for as in previous years ie at depreciated historical cost (and it will include the components of the Highways Network Asset).